denisdefreyne/cobject/README.markdown

 `COInit` (and `COCreate` which uses it) does not fully initialize your object.
 You will need to do that yourself.
 For instance:

-	stackFoo.sampleArray = calloc(100, sizeof (int);
+	stackFoo.sampleArray = calloc(100, sizeof (int));
-	heapFoo->sampleArray = calloc(100, sizeof (int);
+	heapFoo->sampleArray = calloc(100, sizeof (int));

 At this point, the `CORetain` and `CORelease` functions can be used to retain and release objects.
 Objects start with a reference count of 1.
-When the reference count reaches zero, the destructor will be called and the object will be freed.
+When the reference count reaches zero, the destructor will be called and, in case the object is located on the heap, the object will be freed.

+It is important even for stack-allocated objects that its reference count is zero when the object exits scope because its destructor will not be called otherwise.
+It is useful for stack-allocated to be marked using `CO_OBJECT`.
+When using a compiler with GCC extensions (such as GCC itself or Clang), a warning will be emitted when a stack-allocated object exits automatic scope with a nonzero reference count.

 Example
 -------